-Moderate servings of dark chocolate are enough for increasing blood vessel flexibility and easing stiffness in arteries.
-So, it promotes better blood flow in the body and lowers blood pressure.
+Moderate servings of dark chocolate are enough to increase blood vessel flexibility and ease stiffness in arteries.
+So it promotes better blood flow in the body and lowers blood pressure.
 The antihypertensive properties of dark chocolate are actually responsible for regulating blood pressure.

 4. Prevents the Risk of Heart Diseases

 One of the most important health benefits is its function in keeping the heart healthy.
 By regulating blood pressure and cholesterol level in the body, dark chocolate prevents the risk of severe heart diseases.